babel/website/docs/usage/require.md

   whitelist: [],
   blacklist: [],

-  // This will remove the currently hooked extensions of .es6 and .js so you'll
+  // Setting this will remove the currently hooked extensions of .es6, `.es`, `.jsx`
-  // have to add them back if you want them to be used again.
+  // and .js so you'll have to add them back if you want them to be used again.
-  extensions: [".js", ".es6"]
+  extensions: [".es6", ".es", ".jsx", ".js"]
 });
 ```